djttom/notes/python.md

 ```

 ### Conditions
-In addition to while and if, there are other condition operators.
+In addition to `while` and `if`, there are other condition operators.
-The operators in and not in check whether a value occurs (does not occur) in a sequence.
+The operators `in` and `not in` check whether a value occurs (does not occur) in a sequence.
-The operators is and is not compare two objects are really the same object.
+The operators `is` and `is not` compare two objects are really the same object.
 Comparisons can be chained.
-For example, a < b == c tests whether a is less than b and moreover b is equal to c.
+For example, `a < b == c` tests whether a is less than b and moreover b is equal to c.
-The comparison may be combined with boolean operators and and or, and may be negated with not.
+The comparison may be combined with boolean operators `and` and `or`, and may be negated with `not`.
-The assignment inside an expression in Python must be down with walrus operator :=.
+The assignment inside an expression in Python must be down with walrus operator `:=`.
 This is to avoid the problem in C that the = is used when == is intended.
 Sequence objects may be compared to other objects with the same sequence type.
 The comparison uses lexicographical ordering: first the first two items are compared, and if they diff this determines the outcome of the comparison.
 If they are equal, the next two items are compared, and so on.

 ### Operators